 The Tilden family traces its roots back to some of the earliest English settlers in what is now the United States.
 Nathaniel Tilden, a ship’s carpenter in Kent, England, helped to outfit the Mayflower for its voyage to the New World.
-(Another ancester of the family, Edward Doty, was a member of the Pilgrims who traveled aboard the Mayflower to their new home.)
-Nathaniel the Elder, as he was known, then made the journey to Massachusettes himself in 1634 aboard the ship Hercules; he began the story of the Tildens in America.
+(Another ancestor of the family, Edward Doty, was a member of the Pilgrims who traveled aboard the Mayflower to their new home.)
+Nathaniel the Elder, as he was known, then made the journey to Massachusetts himself in the 1630s aboard the ship Hercules; he began the story of the Tildens in America.

 Israel Jr.’s son, John William, was born in 1829.
 He wed Anna Amelia (“Annie”) Kissam, from another well-known Huntington family, in 1884.